Understanding Borderline Diabetes: Signs, Symptoms and Prevention

 What is Borderline Diabetes?

-Before jumping into discussing borderline diabetes, it is worthy to review what diabetes actually is.
-In short, diabetes is a condition describing the insufficient use or absence of insulin.
-A hormone produced by the pancreas, insulin is responsible for assisting glucose to enter the body's cells from the bloodstream following carbohydrate ingestion.
-When insulin is ineffective, glucose remains in the blood - hence why borderline diabetics and diagnosed diabetics may experience high blood glucose or sugar levels, also known as hyperglycemia.
+Diabetes is a condition that describes insufficient use or absence of insulin, a hormone produced by the pancreas responsible for assisting glucose to enter the body's cells from the bloodstream following carbohydrate ingestion.
+When insulin is ineffective, glucose remains in the blood – hence why pre- and diagnosed diabetics may experience high blood glucose or sugar levels, also known as hyperglycemia.

 Fasting Plasma Glucose Test